sjagata/knowledgeCorner/Java/multithreadingInterviewQ.md

 * Please note that the whole point of executors is to abstract away the specifics of execution, so ordering is not guaranteed unless explicitly stated.

 ### ScheduledThreadPoolExecutor – Task Scheduling with Executors
-The Java Executor Framework provides the `ThreadPoolExecutor` class to execute Callable and Runnable tasks with a pool of threads, which avoid you writing lots of boiler plate complex code.
+The Java Executor Framework provides the `ThreadPoolExecutor` class to execute **Callable and Runnable** tasks with a **pool of threads**, which **avoid you writing lots of boiler plate complex code**.
 The way executors work is when you send a task to the executor, it’s executed as soon as possible.
 But there may be used cases when you are not interested in executing a task as soon as possible.
 Rather You may want to execute a task after a period of time or to execute a task periodically.
 For these purposes, the Executor framework provides the `ScheduledThreadPoolExecutor` class.

 **Task to be executed**
 Let’s write a very basic task which we can use for demo purpose.